 Ocean County Family Law

 Located in New Jersey, Ocean County is a flat coastal area with a population of over 500,000 residents.
 It was established in 1850, and it is the fastest growing county in the state.
 It is home to a number of tourist attractions, including multiple beachfront communities, the protected space of the Pine Barrens, and the infamous Six Flags Amusement park.
 Water sports are a popular recreational activity.
-Despite all these wonderful attributes and accolades, as in other areas, many families in Ocean County go through the divorce process and the complicated issues that it involves.
+Despite all these wonderful attributes and accolades, as in other areas, many families go through the divorce process and need an Ocean County family law lawyer to help them address the complicated issues that it involves.
 An experienced divorce attorney at Goldstein Law Group can help ensure that the best interests of you and your child are represented during the marriage dissolution process and afterward.Parenting Arrangements and Visitation

 NJSA 9:2-3 gives New Jersey courts the authority to make orders related to the care and custody of a child of parents who are separating or divorcing.
 All such orders are based on the court's assessment of what would be in the child's best interests.
 First, the court makes a temporary order for custody to be in effect as the case is in progress.
 Usually, the court will seek to continue the child's existing arrangement from prior to the commencement of the litigation if that arrangement is in the child's best interests (i.e.- maintaining the status quo, until a further investigation into the child’s best interest may be conducted).
 The court later makes an order for permanent custody.
 Even if you disagree with the court's order, you must abide by the permanent custody order, although it can be modified if a significant change in circumstances happens.